-Have you ever wondered just how much do YouTubers really make (skip ahead) and how much does YouTube pay (skip ahead)?
+Have you ever wondered just how much do YouTubers really make and how much does YouTube pay?

 Launched in 2005, YouTube has since become a valuable platform for businesses when it comes to product promotions and gaining brand exposure.
 In addition, it has become a lucrative launching platform for the next generation of internet stars who want to earn online fame and make a living out of sponsored videos and paid advertising.